vstinner/unicode_book/issues.rst

 ''''''''''''''''''

 Fullwidth (U+FF01—U+FF60) and halfwidth (U+FF61—U+FFEE) characters has been used in 2007 to bypass security checks.
-Examples with :ref:`Unicode normalization
+Examples with the :ref:`Unicode normalization <normalization>`:
-<normalization>`:

  * U+FF0E is normalized to .
 (U+002E) in NFKC
  * U+FF0F is normalized to / (U+002F) in NFKC